ControlSystemStudio/phoebus/docs/source/running.rst

         -list                                   -  List available application features
-        -server port                            -  Create instance server on given TCP port -app probe                              -  Launch an application with input arguments -resource  /tmp/example.plt             -  Open an application configuration file with the default application -layout /path/to/Example.memento        -  Start with the specified saved layout instead of the default 'memento' -clean                                  -  Start with a blank workspace.
+        -server port                            -  Create instance server on given TCP port -app probe                              -  Launch an application with input arguments -resource  /tmp/example.plt             -  Open an application configurationData file with the default application -layout /path/to/Example.memento        -  Start with the specified saved layout instead of the default 'memento' -clean                                  -  Start with a blank workspace.
 Overrides -app, -resource and -layout.
         -main org.package.Main                  -  Run alternate application Main